theSteveMitchell/mitchell.earth/index.markdown

 Melissa Dorsten and Steve Mitchell will be married on Lake Como, a place they first visited in May of 2022 and could never leave.

 The Ceremony will be on Sunday, June 7, 2026 in the afternoon.
+Details to follow.

-Immediate family will be invited to stay in the town of Ossuccio, on the Western Shore of Lake Como.
-Accomodations have been arranged, for arrival on Friday June 5th and departure Tuesday June 9th.
+Immediate family will be invited to stay in the town of Mandello del Lario, on the Western shore of Lake Como.
+Accomodations have been arranged for arrival on Friday June 5th and departure Tuesday June 9th.